Grand Island, Nebraska

 Learn more from How’s My Waterway here

-- Use Berkey filters with activated carbon to filter out 19 of the 24 contaminants (79.2%) in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 79% of contaminants in Grand Island drinking water.

 - Berkey filters can also remove up to 99.99% of Lead in Grand Island water.

 - Brita can filter 16 contaminants and Lead depending on the filter.

 - Note: We may receive a commission if you decide to purchase filters through links on this page.

 - To filter out 25 of the 29 contaminants, consider a reverse osmosis water filtration system for your house.

 - These are typically more expensive than pitchers to purchase, but may require fewer filter changes over time.